crs4/pydoop/docs/installation.rst

 If the above does not work, please read the :ref:`troubleshooting` section.

-**Note for Ubuntu users:** Pydoop has been developed and tested on Gentoo Linux.
-With the latest Ubuntu version and Hadoop 0.20.2, it should build without problems.
-However, a build test with Ubuntu 9.10 64-bit and Hadoop 0.20.1 required us to apply a patch to the original Hadoop Pipes C++ code first.
-The patch file is included in Pydoop's distribution root as ``pipes_ubuntu.patch``\ .
+**Note for Ubuntu users:** a build test with Ubuntu 9.10 64-bit and Hadoop 0.20.1 required us to apply a patch to the original Hadoop Pipes C++ code first.
+Although we recommend updating to Ubuntu 10.04 and Hadoop-0.20.2, we included the patch file (``pipes_ubuntu.patch``\ ) in Pydoop's distribution root for those who might need it.

 .. _troubleshooting: